jmd-dk/concept/README.md

 ```

 which installs CO*N*CEPT along with all of its dependencies into a single
 directory.
-The installation takes about an hour or two on modern hardware.
+The installation takes a couple of hours on modern hardware.
 Should the installation process end prematurely, simply rerun the installation
 command and it will pick up from where it was.